Jean Papire Masson

-Jean Papire Masson, 1696 engraving by Jean Lubin.
+Jean Papire Masson, 1696, engraved by Jean Lubin.

-Jean Papire Masson Papirius (1544 in Saint-Germain-Laval, Loire - 1611) was a French humanist historian, known also as a geographer, biographer, literary critic and jurist.
+Jean Papire Masson Papirius (1544 in Saint-Germain-Laval, Loire - 1611) was a French humanist historian, also known as a geographer, biographer, literary critic and jurist.

 Life

-Masson was initially a Jesuit, but left the Society.
+Masson was initially a Jesuit but left the Society.
 He studied law at Angers under François Baudouin around 1570.
 He became close to the circle of Catherine de' Medici, particularly to Carlo Boni, and became professor of law at Angers, where Boni was bishop.
-Later he was librarian to the Chevalier de Chiverny, was avocat to the Parlement of Paris, and married.
+Later, he was librarian to the Chevalier de Chiverny, avocat to the Parlement of Paris and married.

 Works

 He defended Antoine Matharel against François Hotman.
-He may in fact have written much of Matharel's Responsio (1575) to Hotman's monarchomach work Francogallia.
-The debate became a pamphlet war and slanging match.
+He may, in fact, have written much of Matharel's Responsio (1575) to Hotman's monarchomach work Francogallia.
+The debate became a pamphlet war and a slanging match.

 The Latin life of John Calvin attributed to Masson had a reputation in its time as fair-minded.

-Masson discovered a manuscript of Agobard in 1604, and edited it.
+Masson discovered a manuscript of Agobard in 1604 and edited it.